-Jamie’s Major Research Project is entitled Resilient Food Systems for Canadian Cities: Facilitating change through an exploratory study of the Canadian Institute of Planners.
+Jamie’s recently completed Major Research Project was entitled Resilient Food Systems for Canadian Cities: Facilitating change through an exploratory study of the Canadian Institute of Planners.
 Her research addresses the need to build a community across sectors and encourage interdisciplinary knowledge sharing to form innovative solutions to the highly complex and interconnected systematic problems associated with food insecurity.
 It has the potential to help us understand how the Canadian Institute of Planners (CIP) can increase Registered Professional Planners (RPPs) capacity to innovate and implement food policy initiatives to trigger food systems change for resilient regional communities across Canada.

 Connect with Jamie

 Fine out more about CIP and Student Planning Associations across Canada at DialogueforInnovation.ca the website created by Jamie during her run for CIP Student Representative.